belapferreira/finax/README.md

 ### :heavy_check_mark: Settings

-The settings to execute the application in your computer are listed below.
+The settings to execute the application on your computer are listed below.

 - [Git](https://git-scm.com);
 - [Node](https://nodejs.org/);